githubapnic/network-automation-labs/lab15-DeviceInventory/device_inventory.md

 ## Part-5: Using NetBox to assist with configuration management.

+### DO NOT PROCEED WITH THIS SECTION UNTIL ADVISED BY THE INSTRUCTOR

 In previous Labs we have used the state system as well as Jijna templates to perform some simple tasks.<BR>
 Lets do something a bit more interesting.
 If you check the IP addresses we have assigned in Netbox, you will notice that there are some differences between our running ennvironment and our Source of Truth.
 Partiularly the Loopback addresses.